SIMBAChain/libsimba4j-platform/docs/index.md

   endpoint of the platform.

 Given these fields, you can create an `AzConfig` instance.
-When you create the config, you define the flow to use - eithe client credential or user/password flow.
+When you create the config, you define the flow to use - either client credential or user/password flow.

 ```java
 String tenantId = "tenant-id";